Switcheo/demex-webapp-config/README.md

 This repository allows frontends to fetch metadata associated with Demex.
 The config JSON schema can be found [here](/config.schema.json).

+Currently, each JSON file contain the following data on its corresponding network (mainnet, testnet, devnet):
-Currently, the JSON files includes the list of markets to be featured, blacklisted markets, blacklisted pools and blacklisted tokens on their respective networks (mainnet, testnet, devnet).
+- list of markets to be featured
+- blacklisted markets
+- blacklisted pools
+- blacklisted tokens.
 More metadata will be added in the future if required by the Demex frontend.
 Please see below the structure of the JSON file:

 ```
 {